The search bar lets you search using any combination of category, keywords and location.

 BrowseAloud reads web pages aloud for people who find it difficult to read online.
 Reading large amounts of text on screen can be difficult for those with literacy and visual impairments such as dyslexia, learning difficulties, mild visual impairments and for those who speak English as an additional language.

-Click on the Browsealoud launchpad image that appears on the top right hand corner of your screen to open.
+Click on the Browsealoud launchpad image that appears on the top left hand corner of your screen to open.

 Then simply click on any text to hear it read out aloud.